Please call the pharmacy to inquire about store hours or delivery service as they may have changed.

-January is Alzheimer’s Disease Awareness Month.
-This illness currently affects 1 in 11 seniors in Canada.
+Alzheimer’s Disease is an illness that currently affects 1 in 11 seniors in Canada.

 Alzheimer’s disease (AD) is a degenerative disease that causes brain lesions.
 Memory loss is the most recognized symptom.
 At this time, there is no cure for AD.
 However, progress currently being made in research is helping to enhance the quality of life of those affected.